mserajnik/vmangos-deploy/README.md

 Optionally, if want to use Warden you have to provide the [Warden modules][warden-modules].
 See the `volumes` section of the `mangosd` service in your `compose.yaml` on how to do that.
-Note that the Warden modules are only available for `x86_64`, so you will not be able to use Warden when using `aarch64` images.

 ## Usage